-Euro Manganese Inc. (the "Company") was incorporated under the British Columbia Business Corporations Act on November 24, 2014.
+EMN was incorporated under the British Columbia Business Corporations Act on November 24, 2014.
+The Company's corporate offices are located at 700 West Pender Street, Suite 709, Vancouver, B.C., Canada, and its registered offices are located at 666 Burrard Street, Suite 1700, Vancouver, B.C., Canada.
 The Company's common shares are traded on the TSX Venture Exchange ("TSX-V") and on the OTC Best Market ("OTCQX") under the symbols "EMN.V" and "EUMNF", respectively.
 CHESS Depositary Interests ("CDIs", with each CDI representing one common share) are traded on the Australia Securities Exchange ("ASX") under the symbol "EMN.AX".
-The Company is focused on the development of the Chvaletice deposit, which involves the re-processing of a readily leachable manganese deposit hosted in the tailings of a decommissioned mine in the Czech Republic (the "Chvaletice Manganese Project"), for the production of high-purity electrolytic manganese metal ("HPEMM") and high-purity manganese sulphate monohydrate ("HPMSM") and other high-purity manganese products, principally for use in lithium-ion batteries.